On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Abstract

 \section{Abstract}

-When training neural networks with low-precision computation, rounding errors often cause stagnation or are detrimental to the convergence of the optimizers; in this paper we study the influence of rounding errors on the convergence of the gradient descent method for problems satisfying the Polyak--Łojasiewicz inequality.
-Within this context, we show that, in contrast, biased stochastic rounding errors may be beneficial since choosing a proper rounding strategy eliminates the vanishing gradient problem and forces the rounding bias in a descent direction.
+{In the training of neural networks with low-precision computation and fixed-point arithmetic, rounding errors often cause stagnation or are detrimental to the convergence of the optimizers.
+This study provides insights into the choice of appropriate stochastic rounding strategies to mitigate the adverse impact of roundoff errors on the convergence of the gradient descent method, for problems satisfying the Polyak--{\L}ojasiewicz inequality.
+Within this context, we show that a biased stochastic rounding strategy may be even beneficial in so far as it eliminates the vanishing gradient problem and forces the expected roundoff error in a descent direction.
 Furthermore, we obtain a bound on the convergence rate that is stricter than the one achieved by unbiased stochastic rounding.
-The theoretical analysis is validated by comparing the performances of various rounding strategies when optimizing several examples using low-precision fixed-point number formats.
+The theoretical analysis is validated by comparing the performances of various rounding strategies when optimizing several examples using low-precision fixed-point arithmetic.}